ProgDevelopr/ProgDevelopr/README.md

 🐍 Hello, I am PyDev!
 I am a data engineer that likes messing with SQL, Docker and well...
 Python!

-🐘 Also, i started and got deeply PostgreSQL!
+🐘 Also, i started and got deeply into PostgreSQL!
 I might make projects using psychopg2!

 🏝️ I'm currently learning data engineering fundamentals, and I think I'm good at Python!